-Trump lawyer Giuliani in hospital after positive COVID test
+Trump lawyer Giuliani in hospital after positive virus test

 Giuliani did not immediately respond to a request for comment, but on Sunday evening he retweeted Trump’s announcement of his diagnosis.
 He also tweeted thanks to a conservative writer who had said he was praying for Giuliani.

-Giuliani attended a hearing at the Georgia Capitol on Thursday where he went without a mask for several hours.
+Giuliani on Thursday attended a hearing at the Georgia Capitol, where he went without a mask for several hours.
 Several state senators, all Republicans, also did not wear masks at the hearing.

-On Wednesday night, Giuliani was in Lansing, Michigan, to testify in a highly unusual 4 1/2-hour legislative hearing in which he pushed Republican lawmakers to ignore the certification of Joe Biden’s Michigan victory and appoint electors for Trump.
+On Wednesday night, Giuliani was in Lansing, Michigan, to testify in a highly unusual 4 1/2-hour legislative hearing in which he pushed Republican lawmakers to ignore the certification of Biden’s Michigan victory and appoint electors for Trump.
 He did not wear a mask, nor did lawyer Jenna Ellis, who was sitting next to him.
-At one point, he asked one of his witnesses — a Detroit election worker — if she would be comfortable removing her mask.
-But legislators said they could hear her.
+He asked one of his witnesses, a Detroit election worker, if she would be comfortable removing her mask, but legislators said they could hear her.

-Giuliani traveled on Monday to Phoenix where he met with Republican legislators for an hourslong hearing in which he was maskless.
+Giuliani traveled on Monday to Phoenix, where he met with Republican legislators for an hourslong hearing in which he was maskless.
 The Arizona Republican Party tweeted a photo of Giuliani and several state GOP lawmakers standing shoulder-to-shoulder and maskless.
 The Arizona legislature announced Sunday, after Giuliani’s diagnosis became public, that it would close for a week out of an abundance of caution “for recent cases and concerns relating to COVID-19.”

 The Trump campaign said in a statement that Giuliani tested negative twice before his visits to Arizona, Michigan and Georgia.
 Unidentified Trump team members who had close contact with Giuliani are in self-isolation.